Panda-Ghost/notes-pre-gr.2/ENGL/describing-graphs-and-charts/assignment.md

 The graph titled "Vitamin tablets taken by children, 2014" provides a visual representation of the percentage of children who consumed vitamin tablets throughout the year 2014.
 The movement of the data is divided into seven segments, marked with different colors.

 The graph utilizes a line chart format to track the monthly consumption of vitamin tablets among children.
 The x-axis represents the months of the year, starting from January and ending in December.
 The y-axis indicates the percentage of children who took the vitamins, ranging from 0% to 25%.
-During January to March, the percent
+During January to March, the percent almost unchanged.
+Then,